nickknw/nickknowlson.com/_posts/2013-02-17-using-core-match-with-function-arguments.markdown

 ---
 layout: post
 title: Using core.match with function arguments
+description: Post about how to use Clojure's core.match with function arguments.
 ---

 Recently I started learning Clojure (partly in preparation for its upcoming